-Hungary: NPP Paks expansion permitted23.
-November 2020. / SEE Energy News
+Hungary: NPP Paks expansion permitted, SEE Energy News

 The permit for the construction of the expansion by building two new units of the country’s sole nuclear power plant Paks was given by Hungary’s energy regulatory authority (MEKH).

 Atomeromu Zrt, the company in charge of the project, submitted an application for a construction permit to MEKH in October 2020, the statement noted.
 After examining the contents of the application to ensure that it complies with the relevant legislation, MEKH said that the construction of the plant with a nominal capacity of 2,524 MW can proceed.
 The agency considered the security of supply to the electricity network and the procedures related to the security of the nuclear technology carried out by the National Atomic Energy Agency in the course of its assessment.

 Istvan Mittler, the project’s communications director, said that the MEKH permit is of paramount importance for the project, similarly to such specific permits as the environmental permit and the site permit, preconditions for the construction, production, procurement and installation of the new units, as well as for the construction permit issued by the National Atomic Energy Agency (OAH).